Share:

 Opening Lines of Threshold“Threshold” is the first story in Woolford’s conceived novel-in-stories Taking One’s Life.
 The novel's title is a reference to both suicide and considering one’s life.
 “Threshold" made Woolford a Rick DeMarinis Short Fiction Contest semifinalist at Cutthroat, A Journal of the Arts and also won her admittance to a weeklong workshop sponsored by Fine Arts Work Center in Provincetown and led by then PEN/Faulkner Foundation president Richard McCann.
 It was her time in the McCann workshop which led Woolford to write her collection Meditations on a Marriage: A Memoir of Our Year and a Half.

-Interrupted: Prologue to a Mem-Noir
+Interrupted: Prologue to a Mem-noir

 Interrupted: Prologue to a Mem-noir was made possible in part thanks to the support of Maryland State Arts Council, United Way of Central Maryland, Mosaic Center for Culture and Diversity at University of Maryland Baltimore County, Leah Mazur and Drew Willard, Bob James, and Resonance Records.